Types of DNA Testing

 TIP: To see what relationships can account for a particular amount of shared DNA, see the Shared cM Table with Odds.
 You can enter the number of shared centiMorgans (or the shared percentage) to see possible relationships and probabilities for each.

-There are two more types of DNA testing that can also be valuable for genealogists and adoptees.
+There are other types of DNA testing that can also be valuable for genealogists and adoptees.
 Read on to learn more.

 Of our 23 pairs of chromosomes, one pair determines sex at birth.
 Men have an X and a Y chromosome, while women have two X chromosomes.